TebaldiLab/FoldARE/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(b)  through stastical weighting creates a pseudo-SHAPE co-input
  &nbsp;&nbsp;step 2 - from the same RNA fasta, uses the pseudo-SHAPE co-input to predict the final 2D structure

-It builds on the combination of some available, well established, methods: V, R, L, E  (for ViennaRNA, RNAstructure, LinearFold, EternaFold).
+It builds on the combination of some available, well established, methods: V, R, L, E  (for ViennaRNA, RNAstructure, LinearFold, EternaFold, respectively).
+For clarity, we refer to ViennaRNA (V), both when used as a predictor (RNAfold module), or as an ensembler (RNAsubopt module); for RNAstructure (R), we employed in all cases the Fold module.
 Any of these methods can be used interchangeably for creating ensembles (step1) or predicting w/ the pseudo-SHAPE co-input (step2).
 In its default mode, it runs EternaFold for step1 and RNAstructure for step2.

 ## Installation